 \subsubsection{Logic Compiling}

-As described in Sec. \ref{State Tranfer Reasoning}, LLMs Structured Knowledge Reasoning naturally aligns with NFA.
-Therefore, in this stage, we compile the logic of structured KG and question into NFA.
-We set the NFA initial state as the question's topic entity $e^{topic}$, use LLMs' vocabulary $\Sigma$ as input, and compile all legal KG paths $S$ into NFA.
-For example, for the question \textit{What kind of guitar was used by the lyricist for Help Me Make It Thru the Night?}, the initial state is \textit{Help Me Make It Thru the Night}.
-We can decompose the accepting path \textit{Help Me Make It Thru the Night $\rightarrow$ common.topic.notable\_types $\rightarrow$ Composition $\rightarrow$ type.type.properties $\rightarrow$ Lyricist} into multiple legal states.
-Legal states refer to subsequences of tokens from accepting states (e.g., \textit{Help Me Make It Thru the Night $\rightarrow$ common.topic.notable}).
-We determine acceptable tokens for each state to obtain the transition function $\delta$.
-For example, from the state \textit{Help Me Make It Thru the Night $\rightarrow$ common.topic.notable}, $\delta$ would specify that the next acceptable token is \textit{\_types}.
-We then add question semantic logic into NFA using sentence-transformer $M_{\Phi}$ to score semantic similarity between question and paths, obtaining high-scoring paths (Details in Appendix \ref{Prompt Details}, \ref{Algorithm of Logits-to-Logic}).
-Therefore, we obtain an NFA considering both KG and question logical distributions: \({NFA}_{\Phi} = \left( S_{0:end},\Sigma,\delta,e^{topic},S \right)\).
+As described in Sec. \ref{State Tranfer Reasoning}, we compile the structured KG and question logic into an NFA.
+We set the question's topic entity $e^{topic}$ as the initial state, use the LLM's vocabulary $\Sigma$ as input, and compile all legal KG paths $S$ into the NFA.
+For the question \textit{What kind of guitar was used by the lyricist for Help Me Make It Thru the Night?}, the initial state is \textit{Help Me Make It Thru the Night}.
+We decompose the accepting state (legal reasoning path) \textit{Help Me Make It Thru the Night $\rightarrow$ common.topic.notable\_types $\rightarrow$ Composition $\rightarrow$ type.type.properties $\rightarrow$ Lyricist} into legal states—token subsequences of accepting states (e.g., \textit{Help Me Make It Thru the Night $\rightarrow$ common.topic.notable}).
+The transition function $\delta$ specifies acceptable tokens for each state; for instance, from state \textit{Help Me Make It Thru the Night $\rightarrow$ common.topic.notable}, the next acceptable token is \textit{\_types}.
+We incorporate question semantics using sentence-transformer $M_{\Phi}$ to score path-question similarity and retain high-scoring paths (details in Appendix \ref{Prompt Details}, \ref{Algorithm of Logits-to-Logic}).
+This yields an NFA integrating both KG structure and question logic: \({NFA}_{\Phi} = \left( S_{0:end},\Sigma,\delta,e^{topic},S \right)\).